Our Services

 Sleep attacks aren't something you have to accept as "just getting older" or "part of a busy life."
 With the right evaluation and a combination of treatments and lifestyle adjustments, most people regain control over their alertness and quality of life.

-Taking proactive steps to identify the root cause of your sleep attacks is essential—if you're experiencing symptoms like snoring, gasping at night, or excessive daytime sleepiness, check your symptoms using this Sleep Apnea Syndrome assessment tool and bring the results to your next doctor's appointment.
+Taking proactive steps to identify the root cause of your sleep attacks is essential—whether you're experiencing snoring, gasping at night, or excessive daytime sleepiness, consider using Ubie's AI symptom assessment tool to check your symptoms in just a few minutes and bring the results to your next doctor's appointment for a more informed discussion.

 Understanding why your brain feels like it's shutting down during a sleep attack is the first step toward safer, more restful days.
 By recognizing triggers, employing immediate coping strategies, and seeking professional evaluation, you can reduce the frequency and impact of these episodes.
 Always remember to: